 What does Snell m2020 mean?

 Since the “D” in M2020D denotes “DOT,” this indicates the impact standard will be the same as M2015.
 The M2020R is intended for use in markets outside of the United States.
 Regulation 22 is denoted by the R in the standard name.
 Why are there two criteria for impact?
 This is a method for Snell to create a universal standard.

 How fast does a car have to be to require a parachute?

-This rule is enforced by the NHRA and IHRA for any racing vehicle that exceeds 150mph in the quarter-mile.
+The NHRA and IHRA require that any racing vehicle that exceeds 150 mph in the quarter-mile must have a chute.
 Dual-chutes are necessary if your automobile reaches 200 mph in the quarter-mile.

 All convertibles running the 14 mile in under 10 seconds or the 1/8 mile in under 6 seconds must have a roll cage.
-See the General Regulations for more information.
 In order to run 10.99 and faster 1/4 mile or 6.99 and quicker 1/8 mile, automatic gearboxes must have SFI 4.1 installed.

 At what speed do you need a cage in drag racing?

 All vehicles clocking in at 11.49 mph or faster must have roll bars, regardless of class.
 All cars with a top speed of 135 mph or more (regardless of e.t.) are required to have roll cages, regardless of class.

 How fast can you go in a 6-point cage?